 What’s the average settlement for a car accident where I wasn’t at fault?

-Because non-fault car accidents can cause a wide variety of injuries, it’s difficult to put a value on the average personal injury settlement for a non-fault accident.
+Non fault car accidents can cause a wide variety of injuries.
+It’s therefore difficult to put a value on the average personal injury settlement for a non fault accident.
 Each claim is unique and, as such, will be assessed on a case-by-case basis.

 Whose insurance pays in a no-fault accident?